3. MATERIAL ACCOUNTING POLICY INFORMATION

 C. Other financial assets

-Other financial assets are nonderivative financial assets with fixed or determinable payments that are not quoted in an active market.
-These comprise trade receivables, unbilled receivables, finance lease receivables, employee and other advances and eligible current and noncurrent assets.
-They are presented as current assets, except for those expected to be realised later than twelve months after the reporting date which are presented as noncurrent assets.
-All financial assets are initially recognised at fair value and subsequently measured at amortised cost using the effective interest method, less any impairment losses.
+current assets.
+They are presented as current assets, except for those expected to be realised later than twelve months after the reporting date which are presented as non-current assets.
+AH financial assets are initially recognized at fair value and subsequently measured at amortised cost using the effective interest method, less any impairment losses.
 However, trade receivables and unbilled receivables that do not contain a significant financing component are measured at the Transaction Price.

 D. Trade payables and other liabilities

-price, and subsequently carried at amortised cost using the effective interest method.
+Trade payables and other liabilities are initially recognized at transaction price, and subsequently carried at amortised cost using the effective interest method.
 For these financial instruments, the carrying amounts approximate fair value due to the short-term maturity of these instruments.
-Contingent consideration recognised in a business combination is initially recognised at fair value and subsequently measured at fair value through profit or loss.
+Contingent consideration recognized in a business combination is initially recognized at fair value and subsequently measured at fair value through profit or loss.

 b) Derivative financial instruments